sebastienroy/shutter_speed_tester/DevelopmentStories.md

 ![Bread board](DevelopmentSteps/Step1_EdgesDetection/EdgesDetection_bb.png)

-Note that, in order to use the interupt capacity of the Arduino, only the D2 or D3 pins may be used for the phototransistor state change.
+Note that, in order to use the interrupt capacity of the Arduino, only the D2 or D3 pins may be used for the phototransistor state change.
 The interrupt capacity is not available on the other pins.

 ### Code